A Timecop's Chase Around the Table

-$(\Leftarrow)$ Suppose that~$X$ is a no instance of~\PCA.
-Then, for every position~$i$, there is at least one~$x_j\in X$ with~$\modid{x_j}{i} = 0$.
+$(\Leftarrow)$ Suppose that~$X$ is a no-instance of~\PCA.
 We describe a winning strategy for the robber.
 In the following, we say that the vertex~$\ell_j$ is the~\emph{mirror vertex} of~$r_j$ and vice versa.
-Moreover, we say that the robber \emph{mirrors the move} of the cop at time step~$t$, if the cop is on the mirror vertex of the robber at the beginning of time step~$t$ and the robber moves to the mirror vertex of the vertex the cop ends on in time step~$t$.
+Moreover, we say that the robber \emph{mirrors the move} of the cop at some time step~$t$, if the cop is on the mirror vertex of the robber at the beginning of time step~$t$ and the robber moves to the mirror vertex of the vertex the cop ends on in time step~$t$.

 The start vertex of the robber should be the mirror vertex of the start vertex of the cop.
 If it is possible, then the robber should always mirror the moves of the cop.